Chinese ideals of female beauty: Skin tone

-Skin tone is one aspect of Chinese beauty that is in contrast with the Western beauty ideal, as fair skin is favoured over more tanned skin.
-This beauty ideal of fair skin dates back as early as the Han Dynasty which controlled China from 206 BC to 220 AD.
-During this time a woman's skin tone was known to indicate social class.
-Many women of the lower class worked outside in the fields, exposing them to more sun, and ultimately making their skin darker.
-On the other hand, the light skin had become a representation of social prestige and the lack of physical labor.
-Due to this perception, there are a lot of pressures on women in China to stay indoors and not venture outside to work or play sports such as basketball and soccer.

-Due to this obsession of obtaining fair-skin the Asia-Pacific region has become the world's largest market for skin-whitening products.
-These products include various creams and pills which claim to reduce a pigment called melanin in the skin.
-Skin lightness also impacts a woman's marital prospect, job prospect, social status, and earning potential.
-Products such as these advertise fairer-skin as "beautiful" and superior to darker skin.
-The downside to this is not only that it makes women of darker complexion feel inferior, but that these skin whitening products can come with many risky side effects.
-The active ingredient in many of these products is mercury which has been known to cause serious psychiatric, neurological, and kidney problems.
+In ancient times, skin tone was known to indicate social class.
+Women of wealthy backgrounds did not have to perform agricultural work, and thus did not acquire a dark complexion.
+Thus a lighter skin became associated with power, social status, and wealth.
+Due to this perception, there has been social pressure in Chinese cultures to avoid direct sunlight in the outdoors.

+More recently, however, tan skin has emerged as the new female beauty ideal among younger women, who view their tan skin as healthier and more attractive than pale skin.
+According to Tai Wei Lim, Chinese women in media now sport bronze complexions, and this is viewed as a reclamation of women's autonomy within China.

 Body shape

-Despite popular belief, there is little evidence of Chinese people idealizing a plump body for considerable periods of time.
-In the Ch'un Ch'ia period (722–481 BC), Emperor Chu desired a slim waist; women in his harem often starved themselves to death in order to capture his attention.
-Historic trends of women developing anorexia nervosa, an eating disorder, to fit trends of beauty represents systemic psychology still influencing today's culture surrounding body image.
-Chinese figures such as Empress Fei-yen were renown for their small waists and continue to be glorified to this day.
-Alternatively, Empress Kuei-fei is known for having a heavier figure and being ridiculed by other harems.
+In the Spring and Autumn period (722–481 BC), Emperor Chu desired a slim waist; women in his harem often starved themselves to death in order to capture his attention.
+Historic trends of women developing anorexia nervosa, an eating disorder, to fit trends of beauty represents systemic psychology still influence today's culture surrounding body image.
+Chinese figures such as Zhao Feiyan were renowned for their small waists and continue to be glorified to this day.
 Similar to the aforementioned feet binding, waist binding was common practice; men were attracted to women who swayed when they walked due to improper hip growth.
+In the later Tang dynasty, fuller figures were more popular due to associations with good fortune and wealth.
+The Chinese idiom huanfei yanshou (環肥燕瘦, literally "plump Huan, slender Yan") is used to refer to the range of types of beauties.
+Yang Yuhuan, the "plump Huan", is estimated by unofficial records to have been 1.65 meters tall and weighed 69 kilograms.

-Chinese people have long considered the ideal woman's body to be relatively tall, slim, and curvaceous.
+Modern Chinese people have long considered the ideal woman's body to be relatively tall, slim, and curvaceous.
 Fascination towards height has continued to increase as evidenced by Chinese beauty pageant winners, but this could correlate more to global pageant standards rather than cultural ideals.
 Values of fragility in Chinese culture have proven to be relatively prevalent and stable.

+In recent times there are new aesthetic trends for shapes of certain body features which are not considered medically healthy, such as square shoulder (直角肩) and butterfly shoulder (蝴蝶肩, visibly protruding scapula).